 In love, as in comedy, timing is everything.
 One bad night doesn’t mean it’s time to quit.
 Have patience: great marriages, like a successful comedy career, take time.
 Turns out the cardinal rules of comedy have an uncanny resemblance to building a strong marriage.
 With humor and grace, in this comic author talk and performance, Dani Klein Modisett helps us navigate rough patches, bad jokes, and tough nights when you bomb with wit and wisdom.
 Book sales and signing at the event.

-Dani Klein Modisett is the comedian-turned-author, who, before children, worked a comedian at clubs and colleges across the country and taught stand-up comedy at UCLA for nearly a decade.
+Dani Klein Modisett is the comedian-turned-author, who, before children, worked as a comedian at clubs and colleges across the country and taught stand-up comedy at UCLA for nearly a decade.

 150 Years of ObamaCare